The Death Of A Chinese Diplomat

 Mr Tan presented his ID.
 “I’m a military officer of the Chinese embassy to the United States.”

 “Military officer of the Chinese embassy!”
 The cop yelled back.
 “Know what, all Chink yellow pigs deserve to be beaten up!”
 He struck Mr Tan hard with his club.
-All the cops sprang forward to join the violent assault on a barehanded foreign diplomat before they trained him on the bridge fence with a paper flower tied onto his hair.
+All the cops sprang forward to join the violent assault on a barehanded foreign diplomat before they chained him on the bridge fence with a paper flower tied onto his hair.

 The Final Insult